On this page:

 You paid via a credit card

 Contact your provider to organise a chargeback (this effectively reverses the credit card charge, and is similar to a refund).
 For more information, view our Chargeback page.

 Note: the chargeback is a process with your credit card provider, separate from any other dispute resolution service such as those with eBay or PayPal.

 You paid via online cash transfer

 If you used an instant cash transfer system (such as Western Union or MoneyGram) or if you deposited your money directly into the seller's bank account, it can be very difficult to track your money once the seller has collected it.
-In this case, you should contact the police who may be able to assist.
+If you used an instant cash transfer system, you can contact the police who may be able to assist.

 You can also contact Consumer Affairs Victoria: